TL;DR

 I checked my own repos after reading this.
 Found two exposed staging API keys that had been sitting in a config file for three months.
 They came from a PR I’d accepted from an AI-generated refactor.

-Let’s get specific about what GitGuardian found after scanning public GitHub activity throughout 2025:
+Here’s what GitGuardian found after scanning public GitHub activity throughout 2025:

-More code is being written faster than ever.
-And more secrets are leaking because of it.
+More code is being written faster than ever, and more secrets are leaking because of it.

 Why AI Makes It Worse